companieshouse/applications.developer.web.ch.gov.uk/README.md

-# Report PSC Register Discrepancies service
+# API Filing Service

-This is a Web Service (User Interface) that provides a means for reporting PSC Register discrepancies as part of a compliance effort for The Fifth anti-Money Laundering Directive, commonly known as "5MLD".
+This is a Web Service (User Interface) that provides a means for registering and managing applications on the developer hub

 ## Dependencies